Indonesia Travel Information

 Travellers' diarrhoea is a major risk; visitors should only drink sealed bottled water and avoid dairy products, uncooked meat, salads and unpeeled fruit.
 Poor sanitation and eating contaminated food can increase the risk of cholera, typhoid and other diseases.
 The standard of local medical care is poor and very expensive.
 It is essential to take out comprehensive medical and travel insurance.

 Due to the hot and tropical climate, formal business attire in a light, cool material is the best option.
 Indonesia is largely Muslim so dress should be conservative, especially for women.
-Business cards are often exchanged and it is customary to shake hands with a slight bow when greeting and departing.
+Business cards are often exchanged and it is important to present and receive them with a slight bow and in both hands, or the right hand only, as the left is considered unclean.
 Some Indonesian names can be long and hard to pronounce and making an effort to get it right when greeting someone will be appreciated.
 It is best to use formal titles such as Doctor, or 'Bapak' for Mr and 'Ibu' for Madam.
 Business hours vary; government offices are usually open from 7am to 3pm and small businesses from 8am or 9am to 4pm or 5pm.

 Become our Indonesia Travel Expert